UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/Datatable-components-usage/create-mode-configuration.md

 > In create mode, you can define which fields users will fill out to add new records:

-- **Add Fields**: Drag and drop the desired fields from the component library into your component.
+- **Add Fields**: Drag & drop the desired fields from the component library into your component.

 - **Field Properties**: Configure each field's properties, such as field name, data type, and default value.